jamulussoftware/jamuluswebsite/translator-files/README.md

 ### Suggested editors:

 - OmegaT (cross-platform): the most complete and advanced, but also somewhat more complex.
 A guide is included in this folder.
 - QtLinguist (cross-platform): if you've done app translations you should feel comfortable with this.
 However, you have to open files one by one and until you do, you can't know the state of the translation.
-This is true of all these editors except for OmegaT.
-- Lokalize (Linux): similar to QtLinguist.
+- Lokalize (Linux): GUI similar to QtLinguist but more complete.
+    - This application can give you an overview of the translation progress of all files.
+Click on `Project > Create software translation project`.
+A window will open asking where to store the `index` file - choose anywhere you want.
+Now another window will open.
+In "Root folder" point it to the directory where all the .po files for your language are.
+Click on "Apply" and "OK".
+Now you will be shown an overview of the state of all the translations.
+Double-click on one to go to that file.
+If you are comfortable with this editor and use Linux, it's a very recommendable option if you don't want to get into the complexities of OmegaT.
 - Virtaal (cross-platform)
 - Gtranslator (Linux)